Rajpratik71/Mininet-wiki/FAQ.md

 > VT-X/AMD-V Hardware acceleration is not available on your system.
 Your 64-bit guest will fail
 > to detect a 64-bit CPU and will not be able to boot.

-The problem is not that you don't have a 64-bit CPU (you probably do if you have anything as good as, say an intel Core 2 Duo from 2006.)
+Usually the problem is not that you don't have a 64-bit CPU (you probably do if you have anything as good as, say an intel Core 2 Duo from 2006.)
 Rather, the problem more likely that:

 * You need to enable VT-X/AMD hardware virtualization in the BIOS, or: